William Miller told Edison, "under

 include complete symphonies operas that could played on

-the long-playing machines.
+12-inch long-playing disc record.
 All phonograph manufacturers were

 struggling come terms with the new radio environment and

-this led wave innovation this declining industry. the
+this led wave innovation this declining industry